2 shot, killed in convenience store armed robbery in Denmark, SC; grandmother says gun violence must stop

 No suspects have been arrested in that case.

-Meanwhile, the self-proclaimed grandmother of the community says that she’s hurt over the reasoning for why some in the community carry pistols.
+Meanwhile, the self-proclaimed grandmother of the community says that she’s hurt over the reasoning for why some carry pistols.

 “My protection, that’s what they are telling me, it’s for my protection.
 Just in case.
 I got shot before and this time I gotta be prepared if someone comes up to me,” she recalls.